unclead/yii2-multiple-input/docs/usage.md

         'allowEmptyList'    => false,
         'enableGuessTitle'  => true,
         'min'               => 2, // should be at least 2 rows
-        'addButtonPosition' => MultipleInput::POS_HEADER // show add button in the header ])
+        'addButtonPosition' => MultipleInput::POS_HEADER, // show add button in the header 'sortable'          => true, // optional. user can change order of rows ])
     ->label(false);
 ?>